Cristóbal de Oñate: Activities in New Spain

 Oñate arrived in New Spain in 1524 as the assistant to Rodrigo de Albornoz.
 Charles V, Holy Roman Emperor and king of Spain had made Albornoz auditor, one of five royal officials named to oversee Cortés's government in the colony.

 In New Spain, he was reunited with his twin nephews Juan and Vicente de Zaldívar y Oñate.
 Cristobal de Oñate contracted marriage with Catalina de Salazar de la Cadena, daughter of Gonzalo de Salazar and Catalina De La Cadena Maluenda.
 This was Catalina's second marriage.
 Her maternal uncle Antonio De La Cadena Maluenda, was Treasurer of New Spain.
 Gonzalo Salazar was a high-ranking official in the Royal Treasury of the colony, and at times a member of the junta that ruled New Spain.

 In 1529 he was a part of the expedition of Nuño Beltrán de Guzmán that conquered the western part of Mexico (the current states of Nayarit, Jalisco, Colima, Aguascalientes and parts of Sinaloa, Zacatecas and San Luis Potosí).
-This brutal conquest took only a few years, and the newly conquered region became known as Nueva Galicia.
+This conquest took only a few years, and the newly conquered region became known as Nueva Galicia.
 The foundation of the cities of Compostela and Tepic in present-day Nayarit and Guadalajara and Zacatecas is attributed to Oñate.

 In 1531 (probably January), Oñate founded a small town near Nochistlán to which the name Guadalajara was given.
 Two years later Beltrán de Guzmán visited the city, and at the request of its inhabitants, who were fearful of Indian attacks and lacked sufficient water, he ordered it moved to Tonalá.
 This occurred on May 24, 1533.
 Later, after Beltrán had returned to Spain, it was moved again, to a site near Tlacotan (northeast of modern Zapopan).
 This occurred probably between October 1541 and February of the following year.

+In 1542, Oñate palace was built in Guadalajara, Mexico, by Don Cristóbal de Oñate.
+This palace became known as the "Palace of Medrano" and is the setting of a 19th-century play called El Palacio de Medrano.

-During the conquest of Zacatecas rich silver mines were discovered that made Cristóbal de Oñate and his partners Diego de Ibarra and Juan de Tolosa among the richest men in New Spain.
+During the conquest of Zacatecas rich silver mines were discovered that made Cristóbal de Oñate and his partners Baltasar Temiño de Bañuelos, Diego de Ibarra and Juan de Tolosa among the richest men in New Spain.
 Oñate settled at the Pánuco mine in Zacatecas, where five of his six children were born.
+The Pánuco mine was inherited by his descendant Don Juan Bravo de Medrano y Oñate, I Count of Santa Rosa in the 17th century.

 One of his sons, Juan de Oñate, married Isabel de Tolosa Cortes-Moctezuma, granddaughter of conquistador Hernán Cortés and greatgranddaughter of the last Aztec Emperor Moctezuma Xocoyotzin.
-Juan became an explorer of western North America and founder of the first European settlement on the upper Rio Grande in the present U.S. state of New Mexico.
+Juan became an explorer of western North America and founder of the first Spanish settlement on the upper Rio Grande in the present U.S. state of New Mexico.
 Both Juan and his son Cristóbal served as Spanish governors of Nuevo Mexico.